tanvirSH/inotebook/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-I t will open your backen on port 5000
+It will open your backend on port 5000

 # Login Screen -